How to Buy Shares Online in Ireland

 Cheapest Way to Buy Stocks and Shares in Ireland

 The cheapest and easiest way to buy stocks and shares in Ireland is to have an “execution-only” trading account with an online brokerage or trading platform.
-That means you are able to buy or sell shares or ETFs that you choose yourself without getting any advice.
+That means you can buy or sell shares or ETFs that you choose yourself without getting any advice.
 In some cases – you can trade stocks with no fees at all .

 Comparison of Fees at Online Brokerages Operating in Ireland.

-We compared the fees charged by the following online brokers and investment platforms :
+We compared the fees charged by the following trading platforms available in Ireland :

 • eToro